How Much House Can You Afford in New Boston MI?

 14 core communities, plus nearby areas when the move makes sense.
 Tap one and I will walk you through it.

-Family streets, strong schools, the everybody-knows-everybody Downriver feel.
+Family streets, school-boundary context, the everybody-knows-everybody Downriver feel.

 Just out past Downriver.
 More rural, lower taxes, growing fast.
 A lot of buyers ask me about this one first.